-4.2 The International School
+4.2 d'Overbroeck's International School

-- All staff should ensure that all homework is available online, via a Teams Assignment - Class teachers are responsible for setting, marking, recording and reporting on homework, and so it should always be the class teacher who addresses concerns about production of work with the student, and then takes appropriate action to ensure work is completed to a high standard, in the first instance.
-Class teachers should raise any persistent issues regarding sub-standard or late homework with Form Tutors, who will then discuss with their tutees.
-It is the Form Tutor's role to then raise these issues with the student's parents and, where relevant, head of boarding house. - All communications received from Heads of House and host families regarding homework should be passed to the relevant teacher(s) and Head of Department.
+- All staff should ensure that all homework is available online, via a Teams Assignment - Class teachers are responsible for setting, marking, recording and reporting on homework, and so it should always be the class teacher who addresses concerns about production of work with the student, and then takes appropriate action to ensure work is completed to a high standard.
+In the first instance, a missed homework should be logged on iSAMS under Level 1: Behaviour TIS.
+Class teachers should raise any persistent issues regarding substandard or late homework with Personal Tutors, who will then discuss this with their tutees.
+It is the Personal Tutor's role to then raise these issues with the student's parents and, where relevant, Head of House. - All communications received from Heads of House and host families regarding homework should be passed to the relevant teacher(s) and Head of Department, who may then share this information with the Deputy Head Academic, where appropriate.